phreshbrread/R6Clicker/README.md

-# *This has not been updated in quite a long time.
-I'm not sure if it still works with current Siege*
+# *This project is no longer maintained.
+I have no idea if it still works as I stopped playing Siege years ago.*

 # R6Clicker
 An automatic Training Grounds renown grinder for Rainbow Six Siege.